Wednesday, November 6, 2024

 This mode of thinking is a huge mistake as it’s the same rationale behind thinking that a $20 minimum wage in Canada or providing free healthcare in the US are not universally good policies because they’re being instituted by colonial nations to help colonizers, ipso facto, making them colonial policies instead of simply just good ones.

-Overall, universal principles of justice and the right to self-determination are vastly more politically viable and genuinely radical over impossible-to-define metrics of identity and impossible-to-settle questions around the reorganization of populations to “undo” colonialism.
+Overall, universal principles of justice and the right to self-determination are vastly more politically viable and genuinely radical over impossible-to-define metrics of identity and impossible-to-settle questions around the reorganization of populations in order to “undo” colonialism.

 More by this author